Seton Hall University School of Law: Campus

 At One Newark Center, the Law School is housed in a 22-story building in Downtown Newark completed in 1991.
 The Newark Campus building provides 210000 sqft including 65000 sqft of library, named for Congressman Peter W. Rodino, Jr..
 It is at the corner of Raymond Boulevard and McCarter Highway, two blocks west of Penn Station Newark, where numerous connections can be made to New Jersey Transit and PATH (an approximate 20 minute ride to Manhattan).
 While many students commute from around the New York metropolitan area, other students choose to reside at Eleven 80, the Union Building, and Renaissance Towers.
 One Newark Center is one of the tallest buildings in the city and also contains commercial offices.
 Nearby attractions include the New Jersey Performing Arts Center, Newark Museum, Prudential Center and Red Bull Arena.

 Staff

-The dean is Kathleen M. Boozang.
-On Nov.
-9, 2022, the Office of the Provost announced that Boozang would be "stepping down as dean effective January 1, 2023 and returning to the faculty."
-John Kip Cornwell will serve as Interim Dean.
+Ronald Weich became Dean of Seton Hall University School of Law on July 1, 2024.